pranjaladhi/coe-332/homework06/README.md

 Data deleted
 ```

-If any requests are ran after running this deleted request, a 404 error will return with the message:
+If any requests are ran after running this `DELETE` request, a 404 error will return with the message:
 ```
 Error.
 Data not loaded in
 ```